-Although many of today's popular video games are free-to-play titles, it might surprise you to find out that Minecraft — the best-selling game of all time — isn't one of them.
+Although many of today's popular titles are free-to-play games, it might surprise you to find out that Minecraft — the best-selling game of all time — isn't one of them.
 Its price varies depending on your platform of choice, but it'll always cost you something to pick up and play the hit title.
-However, it is possible to gain access to a free trial of the game.
+However, it is possible to play Minecraft for free using a limited-time trial of the game.

-- Xbox One owners can locate the demo on the Xbox Store after searching for ‘Minecraft‘.
+Xbox One owners can locate the demo on the Xbox Store after searching for Minecraft.

-- PlayStation 4 owners can find it on the PlayStation Store after searching for ‘Minecraft.‘
+PlayStation 4 owners can find it on the PlayStation Store after searching for Minecraft.

-- Xbox Series X vs. PS5
+- All upcoming Xbox Series X games: 2024 and beyond